zoekitchel/trawl_spatial_turnover/README.md

 - We do not host raw SODA and OISST data because the source files are very large.
 The SODA sea bottom temperature data were downloaded from [http://www.soda.umd.edu/](http://www.soda.umd.edu/) (accessed May 28, 2023).
 The NOAA OISST data were downloaded from https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/ (accessed May 19, 2023).

-- We respect that trawl survey data for some regions are not currently publically available.
+- We respect that trawl survey data for some regions are not currently publicly available.
 Therefore, we cannot share survey data for South Georgia,the Mediterranean, South Africa, Chile, Namibia, Newfoundland, Greenland, Iceland, or New Zealand.
 This repository includes scripts that will prepare and process these data, but does not include raw data files for these regions.
 Table A in S1 Text lists data providers/corresponding authors for each region.

 ## In what order should things be run?